DecisionToolkit/dsntk-rs/dsntk/README.md

 ## Overview

-**Decision Toolkit** is a set of tools designed to build, test and evaluate decision models, constructed basing on the [Decision Model and Notation](https://www.omg.org/dmn) (DMN™) specification, which is an industry standard governed by the [Object Management Group](https://www.omg.org) (OMG®).
+**DecisionToolkit** is a set of tools designed to build, test and evaluate decision models, constructed basing on the [Decision Model and Notation](https://www.omg.org/dmn) (DMN™) specification, which is an industry standard governed by the [Object Management Group](https://www.omg.org) (OMG®).

-**Decision Toolkit** aims to be performant, reliable, and fully compliant with the DMN™ specification, ensuring accurate evaluation of decision models.
+**DecisionToolkit** aims to be performant, reliable, and fully compliant with the DMN™ specification, ensuring accurate evaluation of decision models.
 All tools are implemented in [Rust](https://www.rust-lang.org/), a programming language known for its security, efficiency and reliability.

-**Decision Toolkit** offers a range of features, including DMN™ models evaluation, decision tables evaluation, and FEEL expressions evaluation.
+**DecisionToolkit** offers a range of features, including DMN™ models evaluation, decision tables evaluation, and FEEL expressions evaluation.
 It also includes functionality for parsing, validating, and recognizing DMN™ models, decision tables, and FEEL expressions.
 Users can test DMN™ models, decision tables, and FEEL expressions, and export them to HTML.